德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • So I assume you're talking about third quarter?
-So yes, our guidance, and as you pointed out, we only give topline and EPS.
-But our guidance is the best estimate that we have in our gross margins -- or I'm sorry, that guidance embeds -- the revenue is flat in that particular case, and it embeds the result in depreciation and other related costs from added capacity over time.
+So yes, our guidance, and as you pointed out, we only give top line and EPS.
+But our guidance is the best estimate that we have in our gross margins -- or I'm sorry, that guidance embeds -- the revenue is flat in that particular case, and it embeds the resulting depreciation and other related costs from added capacity over time.

-• On a year-on-year basis, I know you asked sequentially, but just a reminder, on a year-on-year basis, keep in mind that last year, we had the Lehi acquisition fab cost in restructuring, and now it is in COR, in cost of revenue as of December of last year when you move.
+• On a year-on-year basis -- I know you asked sequentially, but just a reminder -- on a year-on-year basis, keep in mind that last year we had the Lehi acquisition fab cost in restructuring, and now it is in COR, in cost of revenue, as of December of last year is when it moved.

 • Dave Pahl - Head of IR & VP